 Mackinac Island.
 June, 1822.
 The American Fur Company store bustles with voyageurs and clerks.
 Suddenly a thunderous crack breaks the buzz of commerce.
 A voyageur falls.
-He is Alexis St. Martin, and he’s been blasted in the belly from the accidental discharge of a shotgun, a load of duck-shot from less than three feet away.
+He is Alexis St. Martin, and he’s been blasted in the belly from the accidental discharge of a shotgun from less than three feet away.

 “Chercher le docteur!” you can almost hear his friends calling.
 The doctor is William Beaumont, the Army surgeon stationed at Fort Mackinac, and he comes quickly.
 Beaumont examines the hand-sized wound with the edge of a burnt lung protruding from it, discovers also a hole in the man’s stomach and sees the man’s breakfast spilling out.
 He decides that treatment is nearly futile.